photo by Marci Lambert

 “When young kids get angry, it’s a new feeling and they aren’t practiced in dealing with it,” says Painter.
 “Sometimes they react with physical signs that they’re losing control.”
 When she looked around for a book that might help her daughter, she quickly realized there wasn’t much out there.

 “Anger is a healthy emotion; it’s our body’s way of saying, ‘I don’t like what’s happening.’
 Kids just have to find other ways of communicating their feelings instead of acting out,” says Painter.

 Young children ages 4 to 8 will respond to the colorful illustrations created by local artist Jeanne Seagle.
 When Liz turns into a dragon, it’s easy to see how frightening angry outbursts can be, for both the child and those around her.

-While Liz’s story first appeared in these pages, it is one that needed to be shared with a much wider audience.
+While Liz’s story first appeared in the pages of Memphis Parent, it is one that needs to be shared with a much wider audience.
 Hopefully, families who read Painter’s book will learn how to become dragon tamers, too.

 MEET STEPHANIE AT THE BOOKSELLERS AT LAURELWOOD.
 SATURDAY, OCT.
 5 AT 2 P.M.